Best place to live in every state

-Catalina Foothills, Arizona, is surrounded by the picturesque Santa Catalina mountains, luxury shopping, resorts, and museums.
+The affluent town of Catalina Foothills is less than 10 minutes from Tucson and surrounded by the picturesque Santa Catalina mountains.
+The town has easy access to the luxury outdoor shopping center La Encantada, resorts, and museums.
 Nearby, the University of Arizona has a notable presence, including its operation of Biosphere2.
-With these resources nearby, Catalina Foothills is one of Arizona’s most-affluent locales.

 California: Santa Monica

-California is packed with great places to live, but Santa Monica is taking home the gold.
-This small beach community in Los Angeles is home to the rich and famous, who have settled here for its direct beach access, iconic pier, A-list restaurants on Montana Avenue, and beautiful real estate.
+Santa Monica is a wealthy beach community in western Los Angeles County that has attracted a number of celebrities to its shores.
+Residents love it here for the town's direct beach access, iconic pier, A-list restaurants on Montana Avenue, and beautiful real estate.

 Colorado: Holly Hills